jakebrinkmann/emergent-planner/README.md

 # emergent-planner
 Daily task planner &amp; project tracker

+> Getting even three things done on purpose is hard enough.

 * Segment days into 15-minute chunks
 * Plan out 3 major activities (room for more if necessary)
 * Track the time for each project by filling in the squares